farouq-alt/PopTune/README.md

 ## Help & Support

-For bug reports and/or feature requests, please create a Github issue: https://github.com/OuterTune/OuterTune/issues
+For bug reports and/or feature requests, please create a GitHub issue: https://github.com/OuterTune/OuterTune/issues

 For all other inquiries, you can contact us at outertune@protonmail.com (this is not a support email!)